craicrai/data-science-discussions/greater_data.md

 The term *data science* has come to stand for many different *movements* in science, all loosely related to computing.
-I believe data science is itself a movement, rather than a science.
+I believe data science is itself a movement, or a culture, rather than a branch of learning.
 If it is a movement, where are we in the trajectory of that movement, and where will we end up?
-That is the question I am posing as "where is data science?".

 # Movements within "data science"